mimoduo/mimogear/docs/js/sail.md

 #Sail

-A sail (slideshow) is a carousel of elements that works based on a series of controllable active classes.
+A sail (slideshow) is a slideshow of elements that works based on a series of controllable active classes.

 ##Usage With All Default Options Shown